abinayadinesh1/robot-datastore/README.md

 - Enables livestream viewing of sensor data.
 Is the robot up and healthy?
 Is it stuck on any tasks?
 - Ability to control robots via WASD or Teleoperation via a socket to the robot itself.
 'Rescue'
-- Ability to dynamically configure the robot fleet (add and remove robots from the pipeline).
+- Ability to dynamically configure the robot fleet (add and remove robots from the pipeline) while the pipeline is still running
 - Enabling seamless playback of robot sensor data.
 - Ability to make 'datasets' or collections of sensor data, with captions.
 For example, to easily go over human demonstrator rollouts and pick and choose the episodes you want to turn into a dataset.